gesellkammer/maelzel/docs/coreplayintro.rst

 Using ``render`` as context manager
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A simpler method is to use the :func:`~maelzel.core.playback.render` as context
+A simpler method is to use the :func:`~maelzel.core.offline.render` as context
 manager:

 .. code-block:: python